Indian judge sentences Delhi rapists to die for 'gruesome crime'

 The victim, who was raped for an hour and tortured with an iron rod on a moving bus, became a symbol of the dangers women face in a country where a rape is reported on average every 21 minutes and acid attacks and cases of molestation are common.

-"The increasing trend of crimes against women can be arrested only once the society realize that there will be no tolerance (of) any form of deviance against women," said Khanna.
+"The increasing trend of crimes against women can be arrested only once the society realise that there will be no tolerance (of) any form of deviance against women," said Khanna.

 He ordered the men to "be hanged by neck till they are dead".
 In a symbolic gesture, he broke the nib of the pen so that it could not be used to sign another death order, court officials said.